lezhnev74/ema/README.md

 ## Why?

+* I needed something better than a todo app to practice Clean Architecture inspired by Uncle Bob's talks
-* Evernote, disk files and other tools dissappointed me.
+* Evernote, disk files (like Quiver app) and other tools disappointed me.
 I needed a light, fast post-n-search app for storing code snippets and linux commands.
 * Secondly I needed a simple app to play with the DDD concepts along with Service Bus oriented architecture.
 All these things found its places in this project.

-* I wanted to practice Clean Architecture inspired by Uncle Bob's talks

 ## Installation